 Flipping Finance Option #1

-You can get a traditional bank loan from a mortgage loan lender like a bank or mortgage company.
-These are usually similar to the traditional mortgage loan that you might get for your residence: you pay a down payment and “use your credit score” to borrow the rest.
-Unlike your residential mortgage, you would sell the house to a buyer and then pay off the mortgage quickly.
+When it comes to flipping houses, one financing option is to obtain a traditional bank loan from a mortgage loan lender such as a bank or mortgage company.
+This type of loan is similar to the traditional mortgage loan you might obtain for your own residence, where you pay a down payment and use your credit score to borrow the remaining funds.
+However, in this case, you would sell the house to a buyer and then pay off the mortgage quickly.

 Flipping Finance Option #2

-Of course you’ll also need to figure out what percentage each person will invest in the renovations, and what percentage each partner earns at the end.
-In the example above, the simplest option would be for each partner to invest 25% and then get 25% back but some investors might prefer to be just “silent partners” while other investors might want to roll up their sleeves and do the renovation work!
+Of course, when partnering with other investors, it’s essential to determine what percentage of the renovation costs each person will invest in and what percentage each partner earns at the end.
+For instance, in the example above, the simplest option would be for each partner to invest 25% and then get 25% back.
+However, some investors might prefer to be just “silent partners,” while others might want to take an active role in the renovation work.

 Flipping Finance Option #3